informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### shareCiteAcls
 Use this property to show/hide or enable/disable the button used to open the share and cite dialog on Record app.
 The accepted values for the array for both show and enable are `"*"` or any valid globus group key.
-If either key/value pair is undefined in the object, it will default to `["*"]`.
-Consult the chaise-config-sample.js file for more details.
-system columns:

    - Type: Object
    - Default behavior: the share cite button is viewable and enabled for everyone
    - Sample syntax:
      ```
-     shareCiteAcls: {
+     "shareCiteAcls": {
-       show: ["*"],
+       "show": ["*"],
-       enable: ["*"]
+       "enable": ["*"]
      }
      ```
+   - Notes:
+      - You can use `"shareCiteAcls": true` as a shorthand syntax for `"shareCiteAcls": {"show": ["*"], "enable": ["*"]}` which means showing and enabling for all users (the default behavior).
+      - You can use `"shareCiteAcls": false` as a shorthand syntax for `"shareCiteAcls": {"show": [], "enable": []}` which means hiding for all users.
+      - If either key/value pair is undefined in the object, it will default to `["*"]`.
+For instance if you just want to enable this feature for specific users, you could just do `{"enable": ["more-privilidged-users"]}` and chaise will add the `"show": ["*"]` for you.

 ### System Columns Configuration:
  #### systemColumnsDisplayCompact